Buitragox/GodotGreetd/README.md

-# Greetd Godot Extension
+# GodotGreetd
-TODO
+GDExtension for the Greetd IPC Protocol

 ## Development